libclapp/clapp/README.md

 ------

 ### Dependencies:
-libClaPP only depends on the [GSL](https://github.com/microsoft/GSL), but this library is shipped as git-submodule dependency within this git repository.
+Besides the dependency to CMake, the library `libClaPP` only depends on the [GSL](https://github.com/microsoft/GSL).
+Note: this repository ships with an appropriate version of GSL as git-submodule.

-If the unit tests of this libray should be built, also [google test](https://github.com/google/googletest) is required (is also shipped as git-submodule dependency).
+If the unit tests of this libray should be built too (can be selected by the CMake option `-DlibClaPP_BUILD_TESTS=On`), also [google test](https://github.com/google/googletest) is required (is also shipped as git-submodule dependency).

 If the listings in the [doc/](doc/)-folder should be extracted and build too, a Raku-(Perl 6)-interpreter is required.
 A very common Raku interpreter is [Rakudo](https://rakudo.org/), which can be installed on Debian/Ubuntu by executing `apt install rakudo`.
+Just give the CMake option `-DlibClaPP_BUILD_DOC_CODE=On` to build the code in the documentation.

 ### Build the library:
 Since all build dependencies are already included in this repository as submodules, you may prefer to use the shipped dependencies via the CMake option `libClaPP_SUBMODULE_DEPENDENCIES` enabled: